EssenceSentry/awesome-web-resources/README.md

 - [Create LaTeX tables online](http://www.tablesgenerator.com/#) – Quickly create even complex LaTeX tables online with our generator -- cells merging is supported together with borders editing.

-- [Log in to Overleaf – Overleaf, Online LaTeX Editor](https://www.overleaf.com/login) – An online LaTeX editor that's easy to use.
+- [Overleaf, Online LaTeX Editor](https://www.overleaf.com/) – An online LaTeX editor that's easy to use.
 No installation, real-time collaboration, version control, hundreds of LaTeX templates, and more.

-- [Pandoc Online | Unlimited Characters Free](https://foliovision.com/seo-tools/pandoc-online#) – This version of Pandoc online does not have a character limit.
+- [Pandoc Online](https://foliovision.com/seo-tools/pandoc-online#) – This version of Pandoc online does not have a character limit.
 Enjoy Pandoc without the hassle of the command line!

 ## Notebooks